I Want You to Know (Zedd song): Chart performance

 Two days after its release, the song debuted at No. 6 on the US Dance/Electronic Digital Songs chart and No. 9 on the full US Dance/Electronic Songs chart.
-On the chart dated March 14, 2015, "I Want You to Know" debuted at number 24 on the US Mainstream Top 40 chart (the highest debut on the chart that week) and at number 22 on the US Dance/Mix Show Airplay chart.
-On the week of March 14, the song debuted at its peak position of number 17 on the US Billboard Hot 100.
+On the chart dated 14 March 2015, "I Want You to Know" debuted at number 24 on the US Mainstream Top 40 chart (the highest debut on the chart that week) and at number 22 on the US Dance/Mix Show Airplay chart.
+On the week of 14 March, the song debuted at its peak position of number 17 on the US Billboard Hot 100.
 It also peaked at number 14 in UK Singles Chart.
 As of July 2015, "I Want You To Know" has sold 511,000 copies in the US.
-It has been certified Platinum in the United States and Sweden.
+It has been certified 2x Platinum in the United States.

+In France, although the song failed to enter into the French Singles Chart's top forty, it peaked at no. 12 at the French Airplay Chart.

+It has been certified Platinum in Sweden.
 It has also been certified Gold in Australia, Denmark and Italy.

 Music video

-The music video was released on March 10, 2015 on Vevo.
+The music video was released on 10 March 2015 on Vevo.
 It was directed by Brent Bonacorso and edited by Anthony Chirco.
-Zedd said: "It's gonna be a sexy 70s video with a lot of very interesting effects.
+Zedd said, "It's gonna be a sexy 70s video with a lot of very interesting effects.
 Really cool."
-It shows, Gomez goes to a party club and dancing.
-Zedd appears as a hologram.
-The disco scenes are alternated to scenes, where Zedd and Gomez are together illuminated by strobe lights.
+The video focuses on Gomez going to a party club and dancing while Zedd appears as a hologram.
+The disco scenes are intercut with scenes where Zedd and Gomez are together illuminated by strobe lights.